RCC NEWS

 Ladies Out to Lunch Bunch

-All ladies are invited to lunch on May 20th at 11am at the Golden Corral in Rogers.
+All ladies are invited to lunch October 21st at 11am at Golden Corral in Rogers.
 This is a fun time of fellowship with other ladies, and we hope you will join us!
 Contact Krista Howard, 479-903-5762, for more information.

-Our next service at 8th Street Motel will be on Thursday, May 23rd.
-We need 4 people to help with meal preparation at 1pm in the Worship Center Kitchen, and 12 people to help with set up and serving.
+Our next service at The 8th Street Motel will be on Thursday, October 24th.
+We need 2 people to help with meal preparation at 1pm in the Worship Center kitchen, and 12 people to help with set up and serving.
 We’ll meet in the Worship Center at 4:15pm to go set up, and should be done by 5:30pm.
 A sign up sheet is available on the RCC table.
 Contact the church office, 479-636-9067, for questions.

 Homebound Communion